RichDeBourke/JavaScript-Xeyes/README.md

 const xeyes = new Xeyes(irises);
 ```

-The plugin will use the immidiate parents as the `eyeball` elements.
+The plugin will use the immediate parents as the `eyeball` elements.

 ## Configuration

 While the [original jQuery xeyes](https://github.com/felixmc/jQuery-xeyes/blob/master/jquery.xeyes-2.0.js) plugin had options for padding, iris starting position, reset, trigger window, and radius, I only included the option for padding.

+## Updates

+**2025/07/15** Enhanced the JavaScript based on a AI review.